stryd/shipbob-go/docs/Shipment.md

 `func (o *Shipment) UnsetInvoiceAmount()`

 UnsetInvoiceAmount ensures that no value is present for InvoiceAmount, not even an explicit nil
+### GetInvoiceCurrencyCode

+`func (o *Shipment) GetInvoiceCurrencyCode() string`

+GetInvoiceCurrencyCode returns the InvoiceCurrencyCode field if non-nil, zero value otherwise.

+### GetInvoiceCurrencyCodeOk

+`func (o *Shipment) GetInvoiceCurrencyCodeOk() (*string, bool)`

+GetInvoiceCurrencyCodeOk returns a tuple with the InvoiceCurrencyCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInvoiceCurrencyCode

+`func (o *Shipment) SetInvoiceCurrencyCode(v string)`

+SetInvoiceCurrencyCode sets InvoiceCurrencyCode field to given value.

+### HasInvoiceCurrencyCode

+`func (o *Shipment) HasInvoiceCurrencyCode() bool`

+HasInvoiceCurrencyCode returns a boolean if a field has been set.

+### GetIsTrackingUploaded

+`func (o *Shipment) GetIsTrackingUploaded() bool`

+GetIsTrackingUploaded returns the IsTrackingUploaded field if non-nil, zero value otherwise.

+### GetIsTrackingUploadedOk

+`func (o *Shipment) GetIsTrackingUploadedOk() (*bool, bool)`

+GetIsTrackingUploadedOk returns a tuple with the IsTrackingUploaded field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsTrackingUploaded

+`func (o *Shipment) SetIsTrackingUploaded(v bool)`

+SetIsTrackingUploaded sets IsTrackingUploaded field to given value.

+### HasIsTrackingUploaded

+`func (o *Shipment) HasIsTrackingUploaded() bool`

+HasIsTrackingUploaded returns a boolean if a field has been set.

+### GetLastTrackingUpdateAt

+`func (o *Shipment) GetLastTrackingUpdateAt() time.Time`

+GetLastTrackingUpdateAt returns the LastTrackingUpdateAt field if non-nil, zero value otherwise.

+### GetLastTrackingUpdateAtOk

+`func (o *Shipment) GetLastTrackingUpdateAtOk() (*time.Time, bool)`

+GetLastTrackingUpdateAtOk returns a tuple with the LastTrackingUpdateAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastTrackingUpdateAt

+`func (o *Shipment) SetLastTrackingUpdateAt(v time.Time)`

+SetLastTrackingUpdateAt sets LastTrackingUpdateAt field to given value.

+### HasLastTrackingUpdateAt

+`func (o *Shipment) HasLastTrackingUpdateAt() bool`

+HasLastTrackingUpdateAt returns a boolean if a field has been set.

+### SetLastTrackingUpdateAtNil

+`func (o *Shipment) SetLastTrackingUpdateAtNil(b bool)`

+ SetLastTrackingUpdateAtNil sets the value for LastTrackingUpdateAt to be an explicit nil

+### UnsetLastTrackingUpdateAt
+`func (o *Shipment) UnsetLastTrackingUpdateAt()`

+UnsetLastTrackingUpdateAt ensures that no value is present for LastTrackingUpdateAt, not even an explicit nil
 ### GetLastUpdateAt

 `func (o *Shipment) GetLastUpdateAt() time.Time`